 We aim to apply smoothing to the extent that there is no net gain or loss from smoothing over time.
 Therefore, the accumulated gain or loss from smoothing in the past may also change our ability to smooth the payouts in the future.
-For example, if we have already held up some gains from smoothing, we will be able to protect you against a deeper drop in the investment.
+For example, if we have already held up some gains from smoothing, we will be able to protect you against a deeper drop in the investment of the participating fund.